DataIntellectTech/TorQ/docs/segmentedtickerplant.md

 - Tabular:

-  This mode is similar to the default behaviour except that each table has its own log file which is rolled daily in the form `trade20201026154808`.
-This has similar benefits to the previous case where only the ticks for individual tables need to be replayed for the day, and that any file mishaps are confined to a single table's worth of updates.
+  This mode is similar to the default behaviour except that each table has its own log file which is rolled daily in the form `tradeYYYYMMDDHHMMSS`.
+This allows for more granular log file management, and prioritisation of data recovery.

   ```
    stplogs/